Playground: Funding

-In the UK, several organisations exist that help provide funding for schools and local authorities to construct playgrounds.
+In the UK, several organisations provide funding for schools and local authorities to construct playgrounds.
 These include the Biffa Award, which provides funding under the Small Grants Scheme; Funding Central, which offers support for voluntary organisations and social enterprises; and the Community Construction Fund, a flagship programme by Norfolk County Council.

 A playground being built for a homeowner's backyard as part of a handyman project.
 Modern playgrounds can have many options besides swingsets, including sandboxes, rope-climbs, tic-tac-toe games, a fort with dormer roofs and a chimney, a slide, and other amenities.